scot-taylor-ibm/compare-comply/feedback.md

 # Using the feedback APIs
 {: #feedback}

-Subject-matter experts (SMEs) can use the IBM Watson Compare and Comply service's feedback APIs to provide feedback on a parsed document.
-An SME can provide feedback on any element that has been labeled by the service or by other SMEs.
-The feedback is retained in the document and can be reviewed and revised at a later time.
+Users, preferably subject-matter experts (SMEs), can use the IBM Watson Compare and Comply service's feedback APIs to provide feedback on a parsed document.
+You can provide feedback on any element that has been labeled by the service.
+The feedback is associated with the document for future review and consideration.
 The feedback APIs enable users to submit, get, and delete feedback.

 **Important:** Feedback is not immediately incorporated into the training model, nor is it guaranteed to be incorporated at a later date.
 Instead, submitted feedback is used to suggest future updates to the training model.